Click on each day below for session details or use search below.

 Renewables are projected to be the fastest growing source of new power generating capacity through 2040, accounting for half of the net new generation capacity added globally.
 This growth will be driven by continued policy support at a global level and technology cost reductions resulting in an increasingly distributed opportunity.
 Which markets offer the greatest growth opportunities?
 What will be the role of distributed generation and off-grid electrification in different markets?
 How will players capture an increasingly atomized opportunity?

 Greater penetration of electric vehicles is transforming traditional paradigms for managing power demand.
 Because electric vehicles are mobile and have the ability to draw and inject power into the grid, utilities are being forced to rethink how they deliver power and the commercial mechanisms available to recover their costs.
+How will these technologies reshape the city of the future?

 The end of the great commodity supercycle has left excess supply across the entire energy spectrum and set up a global race to the bottom featuring inter- and intrafuel rivalries with significant economic and geopolitical ramifications.
 IHS Markit experts will explore the key issues, rivalries, and price expectations for natural gas, oil, coal, and LNG globally.